-Let them rest and cool for a bit so you can handle them - if you'd like, you can drape a towel over them while they cool and the steam might help loosen the skins some.
+Let them rest and cool for a bit so you can handle them - if you'd like, you can drape a towel over them while they cool and the steam might help loosen the skins.

-With the help of a knife (butter knife should work), peel the skins back away from the flesh.
+With the help of a spoon or a butter knife, peel the skins back away from the flesh.
 If you're impatient like me, and skipped the part where I say to let it sit and cool, you're probably experiencing quite a bit of burning right now.

 Once all the skins are removed, cut the flesh into manageable chunks (I've always wanted to say that) and add them to your food processor.